geniekobayashi/juki_nozzle_changer/README.md

  5. Nozzle leaves from the changer and mating process is done.

 Inspired by 'Pick-and-place automatic nozzle changer' - Karl Ekdahl.
 Reference to https://vimeo.com/144454866

+Assembly:

+Please use a wide and flat file for better adhering parts together, also use fine files to make top surface and sliding rails smooth.
+Teflon spray coating may prolong the life of there parts.
+You will need a good plastic adhesive cement for final assembly.